mozmeao/platform-docs/docs/attribution/0001-analytics.md

 ### Defining additional metrics and pings

-Outside of the standard page load and click event metrics recorded by Glean, any additional metrics we send to the Glean pipeline is defined in `YAML (Yet Another Markup Language)`{.interpreted-text role="abbr"} schema files in the `./glean/` project root directory.
+Outside of the standard page load and click event metrics recorded by Glean, any additional metrics we send to the Glean pipeline is defined in YAML schema files in the `./glean/` project root directory.
 The `metrics.yaml` file defines all the different metrics types and events we record.

 !!! note
     Before running any Glean commands locally, always make sure you have first activated your virtual environment by running `pyenv activate bedrock`.